Rokuem/io-ts-api-client/README.md

   throwErrors: true, // Throw validation errors.
 Can also be a function.
   strictTypes: true, // Strip and validates extra properties.
 Can also be a function.
   debug: true, // log errors and other messages to the console.
 Can also be a function.
+  globalHeaders: (resource) => { // Define headers that should be included in all requests.
+    Resource: resource
+  },
   resources: {
     // Declare your resources.
     someResource: new Resource({